 2).
 Locate the backbone, facing it up towards you.
 Using kitchen sears, cut along each side of the back bone from the tail to neck.

 3).
 Turn the turkey over, skin side up.
-Use the heel of your hands, apply pressure (put your weight into it!) on the upper middle of one side of the the breast bone to break it.
+Use the heel of your hands, apply pressure (put your weight into it!) on the upper middle of one side of the breast bone to break it.
 You may hear a small crack.

 4).
 Repeat on the other side of the breast bone.